-From the first week of Advent, Christmas Markets are a traditional feature across many Northern European cities, providing an ideal opportunity to practise language skills, experience the local customs and kick off the festive season.
+Christmas markets are a tradition across many Northern European cities from the first week of Advent onwards.
+A school trip to see the markets is a great opportunity for your students to practise language skills, experience the local customs and kick off the festive season.

 Every year, squares and streets are transformed into a paradise of lights and colours, festive sounds and seductive smells.
-Brightly lit market stalls with exquisitely made gifts, children singing carols, freshly baked biscuits and the scent of hot Gluhwein, all add up to a wonderful yuletide experience.
+Brightly lit market stalls with exquisitely made gifts, children singing carols, freshly baked biscuits and the scent of hot Gluhwein, all add up to a wonderful yuletide school tour to remember.

-Our Recommended Locations are destinations within a short transfer time of Calais.
-Groups willing to fly can experience the increasingly popular Christmas destinations of Prague, Berlin and even New York.
+Voyager highly recommends school tours within a short transfer time of Calais such as Lille, Aachen and Strasbourg.
+Groups willing to fly can take a school trip to Christmas destinations like Prague, Berlin and even New York.

-Strasbourg hosts one of the most famous Christmas markets throughout Europe and is influenced by both the French and German Christmas tradition, as it has been variously owned and occupied over the centuries by the two competing countries.
-Despite, such level of political turmoil however, the Christmas market around Strasbourg's imposing Cathedral has been taking place every year since 1570.
-While walking through this most Christmassy of cities enjoy looking at the huge and varied output of Strasbourg's talented craftsmen and don't miss out on the Bredle Market (Bredle is a traditional Alsatian biscuit), where you can taste delicious treats traditionally prepared during the Advent period.
+Strasbourg hosts one of the most famous Christmas markets in Europe and it has taken place every year since 1570.
+This market stands out because it has been influenced by French and German Christmas traditions because it the city has been occupied over the centuries by the two countries.
+As you walk through this most Christmassy of cities enjoy looking at the huge and varied output of Strasbourg's talented craftsmen and don't miss out on the Bredle Market (Bredle is a traditional Alsatian biscuit), where you can taste delicious treats traditionally prepared during the Advent period.
 You can buy Christmas decorations, Christmas food, and even take a ride on the giant Ferris wheel and special winter boat trips.

-The Brussels Christmas Market occupying the charming areas of the old town, known as Brussels Winter Wonderland, is usually open from late November until early January and features the usual delights of a Christmas market as well as an ice-rink to top it all off.
+The Brussels Christmas market takes place in the old town.
+Also known as Brussels Winter Wonderland, it is usually open from late November until early January and features the usual delights of a Christmas market as well as an ice-rink.

 As Beethoven's home town, Bonn is not short of musical goings-on during its Christmas market period.
-170 wooden chalets offer decorative crafts, local delicacies, mulled wine, roasted chestnuts and all to the back drop of performing resident choirs and orchestras, allowing for a truly festive atmosphere.
-Bonn ends up looking like a city transformed into a giant advent calendar, complete with giant ice rink.
+There are over 170 wooden chalets selling decorative crafts, local delicacies, mulled wine and roasted chestnuts.
+The sound of resident choirs and orchestras playing really add to the festive atmosphere.
+Bonn is transformed into a giant advent calendar, complete with enormous ice rink.

-Each year Cologne holds four Christmas markets around the city, the most impressive and popular of which is the one located around its Gothic Cathedral.
-It is said that the famous "Heinzelmannchen" gnomes, found at the Christmas market outside the cathedral, are responsible for all the Christmas splendour and prevent mass-made goods from taking over the traditionally made ones.
+Each year Cologne holds four Christmas markets around the city, the most impressive and popular is held around the cathedral.
+It is said that the famous 'Heinzelmannchen' gnomes, found at the Christmas market outside the cathedral, are responsible for all the Christmas splendour and prevent mass-made goods from taking over the traditionally made ones.
 Every year, these markets attract about 2 million visitors.
-Brightly decorated booths await you at the cathedral, followed by the old market in front of the town hall, then finally the new market in the aptly named Rudolfplatz.